What Is Whiplash?

 In order to identify the appropriate treatment needed for each individual case of whiplash, an accurate diagnosis by a physical therapist or a physician must first be made.
 This is done using the Quebec Classification scale that ranges from grade 0 (no neck complaint or physical signs) to grade IV (neck complaint and fracture or dislocation).

 Treatment of Whiplash

-The most effective treatments of whiplash are still largely debated, and it is not clear which ones cause a quick, effective recovery, and which actually slow down progress instead.
+The most common type of passive/manual treatment for whiplash injury will be physiotherapy or chiropractic treatment.
+This is often followed by an active exercise program, where the sufferer learns exercise techniques to reduce their discomfort and strengthen the relevant muscles in the affected area.
+This is often complemented by Non-Steroidal Anti-Inflammatory drugs (NSAIDs) and other pain-relieving medication.
 Whiplash is classified by medical professionals as either acute (for up to 12 weeks) or chronic (after 12 weeks).
 Acute injuries can become chronic without appropriate treatment or if the individual suffers further damage.

 Acute Stage (0-12 weeks)